 Equipment Needed: Two dumbbells or no weights.

-DB DEADLIFTS: Full body hamstrings, quadriceps, glutes, lower back muscles, erector spinae, core, abs, shoulders trapezius, and upper back
+Full body hamstrings, quadriceps, glutes, lower back muscles, erector spinae, core, abs, shoulders, trapezius, and upper back

 Level: Intermediate